garrandall/popular-music-data/tracks/darlin--darlin--baby--sweet-tender-love--the-o-jays.md

 I'll do my best to give it to you, to give it to you, to give it to you

-Ooh, you're my darlin', darlin' baby
+Oh, you're my darlin', darlin' baby
 You're my sweet and tender love
 You're a very special lady
 You're my (Darling, darling), come on, come on
 Baby, you're my (Sweet and tender)
-Ooh, you're my (Very special lady)
+Oh, you're my (Very special lady)
 And I need you (Darling, darling), oh baby
 Well, ah, you're my (Sweet and tender)
 Baby, you're my (Very special lady)